BRYAN SAVAGE BIO

 Later, Bryan signed with major label Virgin Record's Higher Octave Music, and went on to enjoy his greatest success to date with the release of his CD "Soul Temptation", which he co-produced with Rick Braun, William Aura and 3rd Force.
 "Soul Temptation" became another hit for Bryan on Smooth Jazz Radio, charting in the top 5 on smooth jazz radio in the U.S., while also receiving extensive international airplay.

-Bryan is currently performing around the country promoting his latest Cd releases, along with playing various events and concerts in and around Aspen, Colorado, and in the resort areas of Sarasota, Bradenton, and Naples, Florida.
+Bryan is currently performing around the country promoting his latest Cd releases, along with playing various events and concerts in and around Aspen, Colorado, and the Tucson/Green Valley, Arizona region.